-Every four years, fifty or a hundred or so Americans would be chose at random from the pool, and those would be our beginning Presidential candidates.
-They would span all (eligible) ages, all parties, many states, many faiths, all professions and education and income levels.
-I would guess that maybe half would decide within a few weeks that they really didn’t want the job.
-The rest would begin their campaigns, and within a few weeks, we might be organizing debates for those with the best ideas, or most media attention, including media attention outside the traditional news-media, using an ever-maturing non-partisan social media field.
-A few more debates might narrow the pool, and whether we hit election day with five major candidates or a crowded field of fifteen, we would use ranked choice voting nationwide.
+Every four years, fifty or a hundred or so Americans would be chose at random from the pool, and those would be our beginning "Presidential Candidates."
+They would span all (eligible) ages, all parties, all major religions, many states, many professions, and all education and income levels.
+My guesstimate is that maybe half of those selected by the lottery would decide within a few weeks that, now eligible, they really didn’t want the job of U.S. President.
+In my opinion, a lottery selecting 100 American candidates would reduce to 50 candidates within a month, before the campaign season even really heated up.
+As the non-serious dropped out, the rest would begin their campaigns, and within a few weeks, the nation might be organizing debates for those with the best ideas, or most media attention.
+Reminder: media attention, especially in the future, includes attention outside the traditional news-media, using an ever-maturing non-partisan social media field.
+A few more debates might narrow the pool down further, and whether we hit election day with five major candidates or a crowded field of fifteen, we would use ranked choice voting nationwide.

 The text below is the 'expanded' version chatGPT gave when I decided to move the above to a separate blog post, shortening the email. chatGPT had the entire long letter + other content from previous campaign chats.